 Agra, beyond the Taj Mahal

-Heading to India?
+Planning on an adventurous India tour?
 No doubt you'll spend time in Agra, home to the beauty that is the Taj Mahal.
 Whilst it is truly remarkable, there is plenty more to see in Agra.
 Ronan give us his first-hand experience.

 It is one of the New Seven Wonders of the World, a building so magnificent that it’s famous in almost every corner of the Earth.
 Tourists could be forgiven then, for having nothing else on their minds when they visit Agra than “Taj Mahal”.

 I speak from experience – on my first visit to this Indian city my time was dominated by the Taj.
 I booked a hotel by its entrance, wandered for hour after hour through its beautiful grounds, and spent my evening either talking about the Taj Mahal with friends or editing the colossal amount of photos I had taken of it.